ampproject/amphtml/contributing/CODE_OWNERSHIP.md

 modifies, but this is a subset of the required approvals before a change may be merged.
 See the [code contribution process](./contributing-code.md) for more details.

-## Criteria for being listed as an owner in an `OWNERS.yaml` file
+## Criteria for being listed as an owner in an `OWNERS` file

-The `OWNERS.yaml` file for each directory will typically list the creator(s) of the component or extension it contains, along with those who are most familiar with the directory contents.
-To be added to an OWNERS.yaml file create a PR and go through the normal [code contribution process](./contributing-code.md).
+The `OWNERS` file for each directory will typically list the creator(s) of the component or extension it contains, along with those who are most familiar with the directory contents.
+To be added to an OWNERS file create a PR and go through the normal [code contribution process](./contributing-code.md).